PepoAmbriz/DonkeyTownPepo/docs/README.md

 roslaunch fake_gps fake_gps.launch upcam_id:=<upcam_id> cam_port:=<cam_port> calib_file:=<path_calibration_file>
 ```

 A node must be launched per camera.
-Multiple nodes can be launched at the same time with little lattency impact.
-Just calibrate every camera, detect its port and assign it an upcam_id and pass its calibration file.
+Multiple nodes can be launched at the same time with little latency impact.
+Just calibrate every camera, detect its port, and assign it an upcam_id and pass its calibration file.

 ## Workshops
 In Q1 2023, the CIMAT Zacatecas community has provided 3 workshops.
-Undergraduate students, graduate students, teachers and entrepreuners from aorund Mexico have taken the workshop in Zacatecas (city).
+Undergraduate students, graduate students, teachers, and entrepreneurs from around Mexico have taken the workshop in Zacatecas (city).
 ![Workshops](/docs/images/workshop_poster.png)

 ## Stay tuned
 Occasionally visit this repo, documentation is constantly in change and great news will come :wink:.
-Follow [Tsanda Labs](https://www.youtube.com/@tsandalabs9057/) on youtube or at least watch its videos.
+Follow [Tsanda Labs](https://www.youtube.com/@tsandalabs9057/) on YouTube or at least watch its videos.
 Videos are being producing in this moment.
 Also, visit this [website](https://mcr.cimat.mx/es/TallerROS) if you want to enroll to the next workshop.

-### Maintance
+### Maintenance
-So far, @L4rralde or Emmanuel Larralde-Ortiz is the developer and the only one responsible to assure the quality of the whole software stack.
-Don't hesitate to reach him for any kind of concern, support, collaboration or so.
+So far, [@L4rralde](https://github.com/L4rralde) or Emmanuel Larralde-Ortiz is the developer and the only one responsible to assure the quality of the whole software stack.
+Do not hesitate to reach him for any kind of concern, support, collaboration or so.

 ### Contact